Known as Exotica or Kobayashi

 Pachyveria Powder Puff is a hybrid succulent plant species obtained from Pachyphytum Oviferum and Echeveria Cante.
 Its leaves look powdery and silvery-blue color.

 If exposed to strong light or cold temperature the color blush violet.
-During summer months, the plant forms an arching raceme of small, bell-shaped, apricot flowers.
+During the summer months, the plant forms an arching raceme of small, bell-shaped, apricot flowers.

 Details about Pachyveria Powder Puff "Known as Exotica or Kobayashi"

-General Care for Pachyveria Powder Puff
+How to care for Pachyveria Powder Puff

 Pachyveria Powder Puff is a hybrid of two other plants, Pachphytum Oviferum and Echeveria Cante.
 This succulent plant has beautiful powdery, silvery-blue leaves that blush violet in cold temperature or intense light.
 It is a good succulent plant to grow, especially for beginners.
 Because this can survive in many environmental and growing conditions.

-Where to Plant Pachyveria Powder Puff
+Where to plant Pachyveria Powder Puff?

 Generally, if you live in a colder environment.
 I.e. where temperature can go below 20 °F (-6 °C), you should plant this succulent in a container pot.
 Because it is not cold hardy, and you should be able to bring it inside.